 We believe that being a good corporate citizen is vital to our success.
 It’s about using our success to strengthen the world around us.
 By actively benefiting surrounding communities through corporate and employee giving and volunteering events, we hope to enact meaningful social changes.
-Since 2007, KBR has contributed nearly $18 million and provided over 87,000 employee volunteer hours to benefit charitable causes around the globe.
-Our charity golf tournament, held annually in Houston, has raised more than $3.3 million since 2007 for local and national nonprofit organizations.
+Since 2007, KBR has contributed nearly $20 million to benefit charitable causes around the globe, including our charity golf tournament, held annually in Houston, which has raised more than $6 million since 2007 for local and national nonprofit organizations.

 KBR is a lead sponsor of the Army Ten-Miler (ATM) race held annually in Washington, D.C.
 Attracting over 35,000 runners and 900 teams from around the world, participants include military, civilians, wheelchair athletes and wounded warrior athletes with all proceeds benefitting the Army’s Morale, Welfare, and Recreation (MWR) program.
 KBR has been a major sponsor of the ATM for more than a decade and takes great pride in supporting soldiers, veterans and their families across the military.

 Each year the KBR Charity Golf Tournament, held at Kingwood Country Club in Houston, TX, raises funds to support charities that are making a real impact in the communities in which KBR employees live and work.